“Wherever you are, be there totally.” Eckhart Tolle

 The practice of mindfulness is valuable for all, however, it is particularly helpful for those with addictions and certain other mental health disorders.
 Learning to slow down, be present, and stop chasing all of the ‘nexts’, is key to peace of mind, serenity, and living your authentic life.

 So what exactly is ‘mindfulness’?
-Today, we hear this word used a lot but many don’t understand what it really is and how it can transform your life.
+Today, we hear this word used a lot but many don’t understand what it really is and how it can transform your everyday life.
 Mindfulness is defined as being fully present and aware of what we are doing and where we are.
 In other words, being in the present moment.

 While immensely popular today, mindfulness really began as a part of several Eastern religions.
 In Buddhism, mindfulness is closely tied to sati, as well as part of Zen, Tibetan, and Vipassana techniques for meditation.
 Vipassana is a Buddhist term that translates to ‘insight’.
 Sati is the first of the Seven Factors of Enlightenment and means awareness or mindfulness.